Advanced Configuration: Content Filters

 The replacement text.
 It can be a simple text, an expression with back-references, or JavaScript code.
 See the next parameter for more details.

 Default option.
-The matched text will be replaced with replacemnt_text.
+The matched text will be replaced with replacemnt_text.expression

 replacement_text will be interpreted as a regex format string.
-The format string syntax is described here.
+The format string syntax is described here.js

 replacement_text will be interpreted as a body of a JavaScript function.
 The function takes a variable number of arguments accessible through the arguments array, where arguments[0] contains the matched text, arguments[1] contains the first sub-match, and so on.
 The matched text will be replaced with the return value of the function.
 If the return value is null, the system will act as if no match was found in that position.
 The search would resume from the next byte.